albertogasparin/react-magnetic-di/README.md

 A new take for dependency injection in React for your tests, storybooks and even experiments in production.

-- Nearly-zero performane overhead
+- Nearly-zero performance overhead
+- Works with any kind of dependency (not only components)
+- Targets dependencies at any level of the tree
+- Allows selective injection
 - Enforces separation of concerns
-- Targets components at any level of the tree
-- Allows selective injection
+- Does not mess up with React internals (just uses Context)
-- Can be enabled also in prod (off by default)
+- Can also be enabled in prod, at small cost (off by default)

 ## Philosophy